daniel-werner/laravel-schemacrawler/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/daniel-werner/laravel-schemacrawler.svg?style=flat-square)](https://scrutinizer-ci.com/g/daniel-werner/laravel-schemacrawler)
 [![Total Downloads](https://img.shields.io/packagist/dt/daniel-werner/laravel-schemacrawler.svg?style=flat-square)](https://packagist.org/packages/daniel-werner/laravel-schemacrawler)

 This package is a wrapper for the [SchemaCrawler](https://www.schemacrawler.com/).
-It allows you to generate ER diagram from the database.
+It allows you to generate ER diagram right from the database.
-It is capable to create database diagram from the default schema with zero configuration, but it also offers configuration options for more advanced usage
+It is capable of creating database diagram from the default schema with zero configuration, but it also offers configuration options for more advanced usage.

 ## Requirements
 This package ships with the build in SchemaCrawler, and it requires installed `java` version 8 and `Graphviz`.